AlenDavid/AlenDavid/README.md

 ## What do I do?

 - 🔭  Current Side-Project(s): [notify](https://github.com/alenDavid/notify-cli)
-- 🌱  I’m currently learning Machine Learning concepts and design skills.
+- 🌱  I’m currently reading books about Software Architecture and Machine Learning.
 - 👯  I’m looking to collaborate on Open Source projects!
-- 🤔  I’m looking for help with Machine Learning applications in python, js, java and Go
 - 💬  Ask me about anything!
 I'll love to help you!
 - 📫  How to reach me: twitter.com/davidalen_
 - 😄  Pronouns: he/him/they/them